puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_classes.markdown

 Note that if a class parameter lacks a default value, the user of the module **must** set a value themselves (either in their [external data][external_data] or an [override][]).
 As such, you should supply defaults wherever possible.

 Each parameter may be preceeded by an optional **[parameter type][paramtypes] annotation**.
 If you include one, puppet will check the parameter *at runtime* to make sure that it has the right type.
 If no type annotation is provided, the default `Any` type will be assumed.

+The special variables `$title` and `$name` are both set to the class name automatically, so they can't be used as parameters.

 ### Location